-Therefore, if the incumbent's bulk charges are set at the correct level and adjusted to ensure that they remain cost reflective, we consider that granting this variation to Independent Water Networks would have no financial impact on the bills of the incumbent's customers and could have potential benefits for customers.
+Therefore, if United Utilities' bulk charges are set at the correct level and adjusted to ensure that they remain cost reflective, we consider that granting this variation to Independent Water Networks would have no financial impact on the bills of United Utilities' customers and could have potential benefits for customers.
 There are also potential spillover benefits to customers arising from dynamic efficiencies achieved as a result of the competitive process to win sites.